-Non-compliance with information technology legislation may put the organisation in a delicate situation (impacts) with regard to its customers (brand image).
+Non-compliance with information technology legislation may put the organisation in a delicate situation (impacts) concerning its customers (brand image).
 It can also result in financial (fines) or penal (liability of legal persons) consequences.
-The organisation must therefore respect the law, notably with regard to:
+The organisation must, therefore, respect the law about:

 The organisation must also ensure the respect of copyright and licences.
 Sanctions for non-compliance with these laws may threaten the organisation (SMEs: see Invalid or non-existent licence).
 This particularly applies to copyright on original literary and artistic works, which includes databases and computer programs, as set out in the Law of 18 April 2001.

 The IT team is expected to check the requirements for both programs used and data owned by the organisation.
 In case of doubt, they can consult Luxembourg law at https://meco.gouvernement.lu/fr/le-ministere/domaines-activite/propriete-intellectuelle.html (in French), or contact a legal expert.

 The basic principles in this matter are as follows: